 After I photograph in nature, I return to my studio and develop the images of trees, dirt, grass, water, snow, shadows, sun, and clouds, and occasionally a figure, using a subtle yet straightforward monotone palette.

 I am reminded: There is so much to look at besides what is really going on.
 It is not just what you see in the picture; what is missing is significant, too.
 The space in between is the interval between what is seen and unseen, the place where each picture’s meaning regarding nature/nurture, conflict/resolution, beauty/destruction, alienation/trust resonates as the image builds from digital file to final print.
 I am consistently looking to see past the surface at what might be hidden in order to understand and reveal more closely nature and its wild core.

 Each print is a unique piece of a single moment.
-For that reason, no picture is printed more than once; there are no editions.
+No picture is printed more than once; each print is one-of-a-kind.